vnmakarov/mir/MIR.md

     * You can load MIR module through API function `MIR_load_module (MIR_module_t m)`.
 The function allocates the module data/bss and makes visible the exported module items to other module during subsequent linking.
-There is no guarantee that the different data/bss items created one after another will be in adjacent memory.
+There is a guarantee that the different data/bss items will be in adjacent memory if the data/bss items go one after another and all the data/bss items except the first one are anonymous (it means they have no name).
+      Such adjacent data/bss items are called a **section**.
+      Alignment of the section is malloc alignment.
+There are no any memory space between data/bss in the section.
+If you need to provide necessary alignment of a data/bss in the section you should do it yourself by putting additional anonymous data/bss before given data/bss if it is necessary.
 BSS memory is initialized by zero and data memory is initialized by the corresponding data.
 If there is already an exported item with the same name, it will be not visible for linking anymore.
 Such visibility mechanism permits usage of different versions of the same function
     * MIR permits to use imported items not implemented in MIR, for example to use C standard function `strcmp`.
 You need to inform MIR about it.
 API function `MIR_load_external (const char